N+1 query problem with JPA and Hibernate

 Introduction In this article, I’m going to explain what the N+1 query problem is when using JPA and Hibernate and what’s the best way to fix it.
 The N+1 query problem is not specific to JPA and Hibernate, as you can face this issue even if you are using other data access technologies.

-The best way to initialize LAZY entity and collection proxies with JPA and Hibernate”
+The best way to initialize LAZY entity and collection proxies with JPA and Hibernate

-How does a JPA Proxy work and how to unproxy it with Hibernate”
+How does a JPA Proxy work and how to unproxy it with Hibernate

-The best way to lazy load entity attributes using JPA and Hibernate”
+The best way to lazy load entity attributes using JPA and Hibernate

+Introduction One of my readers bumped into the JSON mapping post and asked me if we can fetch the JSON properties lazily.
+This post demonstrates how easily this can be done when using Hibernate as a JPA provider.
 As I previously explained, EAGER fetching is a code smell and loading associations eagerly is very detriment to application performance.
 However, it’s not just associations that we must be careful about.
 Basic entity properties may also cause performance issues as well.
 In this post, I’m going to show you how you can fetch entity… Read More